Ledgerback/DGSF/Action Plans/Action Plan for V1.0.md

 		- Use a no-code website builder that can access data from Airtable
 		- Share website with collaborators to get feedback on UX/UI design
 	- Goal:
-		- Improve or ensure the robustness of the scientific approach or grounding of the DAO Index or provide a scientific basis for the DAO Index principles and questionnaire
-	- Tasks:
-		- Work with my partner, Xule Lin, a graduate student at Imperial College in London, UK, to find areas of improvment in the research process (or develop a more robust methodology) for the DAO Index principles and questionnaire
-		- Connect with additional researchers in academia and industry to get feedback on our DAO Index research-based approach
-	- Goal:
 		- Recruit volunteers to conduct assessments with the DAO Index
 	- Tasks:
 		- Develop a training module(s) and video tutorials to teach users how to use the DAO Index questionnaire